benmvp/slides/2020/jsconfhi/perfect-lib.md

   * The "hallway track" is always an option
   * Get a head start on lunch
   * And it is Hawaii, so you've got lots of options!
-  * Not going to take any questions
-  * But if you've got questions, feel free to find me afterwards
+- If you've got questions, feel free to find me afterwards
   * I also have **swag** to give away!
   * But if you're introverted or miss the opportunity, ping me in Twitter or my AMA
 - Thank you so much and enjoy the rest of the conference!